McTavishLab/collab-paper/README.md

 TODO:

-- Starting a Python module
 - Demo how we create visualizations of the results using R
 - Writing an ms with backwards design
-- Think of good names for the package: physcraper-plots
+- Think of good names for the module: physcraper-plots

+### April 27, 2022

+– Code review with EJM

+### April 20, 2022

-### April 13, 2022
+### April 14, 2022

 - Demo:
    - creating a function that reads, plots and saves a tree as pdf
-   - setting up an opentree kernel: [instructions here](https://opentreeoflife.github.io/jupyter-venv)
+   - setting up an opentree kernel: [instructions here](https://opentreeoflife.github.io/jupyter-venv) – Adding a module to the Physcraper repo
--

 ### April 6, 2022